-My research focus is on applied statistics, in particular improving the application of machine learning techniques in the field of hydrology and water resources.
-My career started as a water resources engineer, followed by an MSc in applied mathematics and a PhD in statistics, with a focus on improving the extraction of meaningful messages out of the vast amount of water-related data currently being collected.
-I have a keen interest in developing appropriate visualisations to express the outcomes of my work.
+Stephanie's research focuses on applied statistics, in particular improving the application of machine learning techniques in the field of hydrology and water resources.
+Stephanie's career started as a water resources engineer, followed by an MSc in applied mathematics and a PhD in statistics, with the aim of improving the extraction and visualisation of meaningful information from the vast amount of water-related data that is currently collected.

 Supervised and unsupervised learning techniques